 "But it was my sister."

-"Let it go, Niblet," Spike suggested.
+"Let it go, Niblet," Spike murmured.

 Haversham looked at the vampire in surprise.
 Spike stared back, his expression neutral.